* Bund yield off 3-month high

 * Focus turns to Fed meeting, ECB QE, tiering

-LONDON, Oct 29 (Reuters) - Germany's benchmark 10-year bond yield edged off three-month highs on Tuesday as investors waited for a fresh steer before pushing borrowing costs any higher.
+LONDON, Oct 29 (Reuters) - Germany's benchmark 10-year bond yield hovered just below three-months highs on Tuesday as investors waited for a fresh steer before pushing borrowing costs any higher.

-Government bond yields across the single currency bloc rose sharply on Monday after the European Union granted Britain a Brexit extension and as upbeat news on U.S.-China trade talks boosted optimism in world markets, denting safe-haven assets.
+Government bond yields across the single currency bloc rose sharply on Monday after the European Union granted Britain a Brexit extension and upbeat news on U.S.-China trade talks lifted optimism in world markets, denting safe-haven assets.

-With the U.S. Federal Reserve set to conclude a two-day policy meeting on Wednesday, trading was largely subdued.
-The Fed is widely tipped to trim interest rates by 25 basis points, the third cut this year.
+With the U.S. Federal Reserve concluding a two-day meeting on Wednesday, trading was expected to be largely range bound.
+The Fed is widely expected to cut interest rates by 25 basis points for the third time this year.

 "The Fed is by far the most important factor now," said Antoine Bouvet, senior rates strategist at ING.

 "There is a gap in expectations over whether the Fed will cut rates and pause or signal further easing because of a deterioration in the data."